Skip to main content

 • Employees must be registered with INPS (Italian Social Security Institute).

-• Registration takes up to 48 hours and must be completed before the start date.
+• Registration takes up to 4 working days and must be completed before the start date.

 Immigration & Visas